 Q. Should I write my exams with pencil or pen?
 A. Write your exams in pen, unless specifically told otherwise (for example ICMA EDPACs are filled in by pencil).

 Q. What type of calculator can I bring to the exam?
 A. There are two recommended models of calculator for use in exams; you can find them and more details here.

-Q. What sort of ID should I bring to the exam?
+Q. What sort of ID should I bring to my in-person exam?
 A. Bring your Campus Card and display it on your desk during the exam.
 If you have forgotten or lost your card, bring some other form of photo ID (e.g. driving licence).

 Q. I can’t remember where my exam is.
 A. If possible, check your personal exam timetable through the RISIS portal.
 If you are still not sure about your exam timetable, check with your Support Centre.

 Q. I can’t sit the exam because of illness or another external factor.
-A. If you can’t sit the exam, you should submit an Extenuating Circumstances Form (ECF).
-Guidance on completing the ECF is available from your Support Centre.
+A. If you are unable to sit the exam, please let us know via the Exceptional Circumstances process, explained here.

 Q. I think I answered the wrong questions or the wrong number of questions.
 A. Contact the department that owns the module to let them know.
 They can advise you whether this can be taken into account in the marking of the exam.

 Q. Lost property A. Items of lost property left in exam venues will be returned to the reception desk in the Palmer Building, but may take a few days to get there.
 Student cards left in exam venues will be returned to Student Services Reception in the Carrington Building, but may take a few days to get there.
 If you realise on the day of the exam that you left something in the exam venue, it is best to ask direct at the venue.